Get the FREE one-click dictionary software for Windows

 - divide, part

-See also: branch out, distributed, fall, injured, separate, unconnected
+See also: distributed, fall, injured, separate, unconnected

 Encyclopedia: Separated